ArrowrIcon Home icon

 Page 2 of the Christmas letter home from school, 1903, courtesy of David Smith

-The letter was probably copied from the blackboard.
-It does not give any hint as to the age of the Edward who wrote it, but, whatever this age, his writing cannot be faulted.
-Certainly his parents must have been impressed.
-He would certainly have been younger that 14, as ordinary working class children left school then.
+The letter was probably copied from the blackboard which is all the more likely as it refers to 'we', the pupils, rather than 'I' as the individual.
+It does not give any hint as to the age of the Edward who wrote it, but, whatever his age, his writing cannot be faulted.
+His parents must have been impressed.
+He would certainly have been younger than 14, as the children left school then.
+The letter shows the style of the writing script that was normal at the time and expected of everyone irrespective of their social class.

 It is worth noting though that this letter, like the 1915 one finds a place for praising the teachers, who, as was normal at the time, were referred to as 'masters'.

 Somewhat surprisingly, in my view, the pupils were provided with headed notepaper from the School Board for Edmonton.
-It would have been expensive with replacement sheets if any of the boys had made mistakes.
+It would have been expensive with replacement sheets if any of the boys had made mistakes, but possibly the headed notepaper was regarded as waste as the School Board had ceased to exist.
 At the top right appears to be a rubber stamp, presumably to show that the letter had been checked as suitable for going out.

 The 1903 envelope